krmarshall/Fainne-Mor/docs/sources.md

 Many aspects from the Orcs, Dwarves, and Elves are inspired by Warhammer Fantasy / 40K.

-## House Rules
+## Homebrew Rules

-A lot of house rules were taken or adapted from [Caesars House of the Fifth](https://drive.google.com/file/d/1qp2IC_nsS6HBCS8B2_Wmq1X7JH60_Txr/view)
+A lot of homebrew rules were taken or adapted from [Caesars House of the Fifth](https://drive.google.com/file/d/1qp2IC_nsS6HBCS8B2_Wmq1X7JH60_Txr/view)

 ## Travel and Resting